groue/GRDBCombine/README.md

 :construction: **Don't use in production** - this is beta software.

 :mega: **Please provide feedback** - this is how experimental software turns into robust and reliable solutions that help us doing our everyday job.
+Don't be shy!
+Open [issues](https://github.com/groue/GRDBCombine/issues) and ask questions, contact [@groue](http://twitter.com/groue).

 ---